sealkeen/MediaStreamer/Readme.md

 Compile the application using visual studio for your target platform and run MediaStreamer.WPF.NetCore3.1 / FirstFMCourse.exe from build directory.

 ## Current Tasks (TODO's):

+Overall //TODO: Refactor into separate Methods those that more than 10 lines;

 Integrate the XamarinMediaManager into the Windows (WPF) Application for both Net40 (EF 6) and NetCore3.1 (EFCore 5);

 RAMControl (WPF/Components):